People-Persons | Commonly Confused Words

 etymology

-• Persons is less commonly used and often appears in formal contexts or legal language.
+• Persons is used in more formal or legal settings.

 © 2025 Lithium Lab Pte Ltd